tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

      }

 Decision:
   RTTI has legitimate uses but is prone to abuse, so you must be careful when using it.
-You may use it freely in unittests, but avoid it when possible in other code.
+You may use it freely in unit tests, but avoid it when possible in other code.
 In particular, think twice before using RTTI in new code.
 If you find yourself needing to write code that behaves differently based on the class of an object, consider one of the following alternatives to querying the type:

   - Virtual methods are the preferred way of executing different code paths depending on a specific subclass type.
 This puts the work within the object itself.
   - If the work belongs outside the object and instead in some processing code, consider a double-dispatch solution, such as the Visitor design pattern.
 This allows a facility outside the object itself to determine the type of class using the built-in type system.